twilio-labs/vscode-twilio/README.md

 <a name="status"></a>
 ## ️️⚠️ Status ⚠️
-This project is currently on beta and some features _(such as listing the existing functions)_ are not currently supported, but are in the roadmap.
+This project is currently on beta and some features such as _(listing the existing functions)_ are not currently supported, but are in the roadmap.
 All feedback is greatly appreciated.

 <a name="requirements"></a>
 ## Requirements
 For this extension to work properly, you need to have the Twilio CLI and Twilio Serverless plugin installed in your computer.
 Additionally, having the `code` command installed in your PATH allows the extension to open VSCode after a new project is created.

 ### Installing the Twilio CLI
-Run `npm install twilio-cli -g` in your terminal (If you run into permission issues while doing this, running the command using `sudo` might help).
+Run `npm install twilio-cli -g` in your terminal!
+(If you run into permission issues while doing this, running the command using `sudo` might help.)

 ### Installing the Twilio Serverless Plugin
 Run `twilio plugins:install @twilio-labs/plugin-serverless` in your terminal.